Cross-Framework Mapping

 What are the compliance gaps when mapping AML/CTF Act 2006 (Australia) to FTC GLBA Safeguards Rule (16 CFR Part 314)?

 37 AML/CTF Act 2006 (Australia) controls have no direct equivalent in FTC GLBA Safeguards Rule (16 CFR Part 314).
-The highest concentration of gaps is in Reporting Obligations with 15 unmapped controls.
+The highest concentration of gaps is in AML/CTF Program Requirements with 10 unmapped controls.
 These gaps represent areas where additional controls, policies, or documentation must be created to achieve compliance with both frameworks.

 Which control domains have the most gaps between AML/CTF Act 2006 (Australia) and FTC GLBA Safeguards Rule (16 CFR Part 314)?